-A major goal of our research program is the identification of the direct transcriptional targets of these factors at the DNA level to unravel the regulatory networks controlling limb development.
+A major goal of our research program is the identification of the direct transcriptional targets of these factors to unravel the regulatory networks controlling limb development.
 Identifying the direct target promoters of developmental gene-regulators will be critical to understand how these regulators function and to link regulatory cascades in developmental genetic programs to the basic cellular processes that drive morphogenesis of anatomic structures.
-These factors operate in signaling pathways (eg. WNT, FGF, SHH) that are used extensively in a number of processes in both the embryo and adult.
+These factors operate in signaling pathways that are used extensively in a number of processes in both the embryo and adult.
 Thus, understanding how normal transcription programs are regulated during development may also help to decipher abnormal gene expression patterns in tumors and devise new strategies to intercept cellular targets driving tumor cell behavior.
 Developmental systems also afford an excellent avenue to study complex regulatory circuits designed to ensure the robust functioning of a normal process.
 The application of systems biology principles to developmental biology promises to reveal the quantitative interrelationships between signaling and regulatory systems necessary to support robust physiological processes, and thereby provide a framework for the interpretation of the pathology (especially cancer) resulting from gross or subtle disturbances in these interrelationships.

 Temporal requirements for Sonic hedgehog (Shh) signaling in digit pattern: